top of page

 For parts, you will need:

 • A compatible replacement solenoid.
 Make sure the voltage and thread type match your existing valve model.
+If your system uses Hunter, Rain Bird, or Irritrol valves (all common in Lubbock-area installations), confirm the brand before buying.

 • A couple of waterproof wire connectors.
 Standard electrical tape or indoor wire nuts will fail underground.